-These procedures all require that the user provide a procedure computing a function (to be optimized or take the derivative of, etc.), which takes the DS structure as an argument.
-The Run-Time Library procedures such as sqpSolvemt take the DS structure as an argument and pass it on to the user-provided procedure without modification.
-Thus, the user can put into that structure whatever might be needed as data in the procedure.
+These procedures all required that the user provide a procedure computing a function (to be optimized or take the derivative of, etc.), which takes the DS structure as an argument before GAUSS version 16.
+These functions will still work with a DS structure, but you can now pass one or more matrices directly instead of placing them in a DS structure.

+The Run-Time Library procedures such as sqpSolvemt take the extra data needed by the user provided objective or likelihood function (whether in a DS structure or as separate matrices) as argument(s) and pass it on to the user-provided procedure without modification.